UsamaSabir007/github-user-search/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

+# What this application accomplishes

+This project called "Github User Search" is a website created using React Js.
+Users can search the profiles of people on Github using name or github id and visit their profiles by clicking on the url returend in search results.
+## Technologies Used

+This project is built using React Js.
+In React JS, I have used functional components to create this application.

 ## Available Scripts